Flank/flank-dashboard/docs/05_project_metrics.md

 * A positive stability has the value >= 80% and the app applies green colors to it.
 * A neutral stability has the value < 80% and >= 51%, and the app applies yellow colors to it.
 * A negative stability has the value < 51% and the app applies red colors to it.
-* In all other cases (there are no builds at all, or no builds reports the build status), the stability is inactive and the app displays it as a dash mark on a grey background.
+* In all other cases (there are no builds at all, or no builds report the build status), the stability is inactive, and the app displays it as a dash mark on a grey background.

 ![Stability (Dark theme)](./images/percentage.png?raw=true)
 Stability (Dark theme) - Positive, Neutral, Negative, Inactive.